 The reverse of the card provides the final bracket.
 The eventual champion, Kurt Bevacqua, reminisces HERE about the experience.

 24 team checklist cards are scattered throughout the set.
 Each features a team photo and small inset image of the club's manager on the front.
 The Cubs' uses small player portraits instead of a team photo, and the A's doesn't have a manager depicted (they were between Alvin Dark and Chuck Tanner at the time).
-Card backs have a checklist of all the players depicted in the set from that club and an ad for the uncut checklist sheet.
+Card backs have a checklist of all the players depicted in the set from that club and an ad for the uncut checklist sheet (50 cents and a wrapper).

 Cards 589-599 each feature four rookies with little to no major league experience that Topps thought showed promise.
 Each card is categorized by position - rookie pitchers, rookie catchers, etc.